hyue0768/hyue0768.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My name is Yue HUANG, my MBTI is INFJ-T, with 92% Introversion and 94% Judging.
-I am now joining [Prof Duan Huayi' team](https://tint-research.com/index) as a Research Assistant.
+I am now working as a Research Assistant supervised by [Prof Duan Huayi](https://tint-research.com/index) and will switch to PhD student in Jan.
+2026.
 In October 2025, I earned my MPhil degree from The Hong Kong University of Science and Technology (HKUST) under the guidance of [Prof. Jing TANG](https://sites.google.com/view/jtang).
 <!-- Before pursuing the Mphil degree, I earned a B.Eng degree in Computer Science and Technology from Zhongkai University of Agriculture and Engineering with the mentorship of Prof. Shuangyin Liu. -->
 I am deeply interested in the Blockchain Security and Large Language Model.

 <!-- I would graduate in 2025 October.
 I am looking for a **<font color=red>potential Ph.D position</font>** related to blockchain and security.
 If you are interested in my experiences, please feel free to reach out through hhhhhy499 AT gmail.com. -->

 > If you’re interested in collaborating or exploring potential research opportunities, please don’t hesitate to reach out (带带弟弟 in Chinese).

-I have maintained a [github repo](https://github.com/hyue0768/paper_list), collecting paper regarding DeFi and Blockchain.
-Also, I contributed some PRs(Top 3 contributor) towards a similar [repo](https://github.com/hzysvilla/Academic_Smart_Contract_Papers)(575 🌟).
+I have maintained a [github repo](https://github.com/hyue0768/paper_list), collecting paper regarding Blockchain and Crypto.
+Also, I contributed some PRs(Top 3 contributor) towards a similar [repo](https://github.com/hzysvilla/Academic_Smart_Contract_Papers).

 # 🔥 News